Transport-for-the-North/caf-freight-tools/local_freight_tool/README.md

 The parcel stem trips are calculated as productions and attractions, whereas both the bush types are origin / destination trip ends.
-The flowchart below outlines the methodology for calculating the trip ends for all three types of delivery trip.
+The flowchart below outlines the methodology for calculating the trip ends for all three types of delivery trip, more details of this methodology can be found in section 6 of Ian Williams' technical note [[2](#references)].

 ![LGV delivery parcel and grocery trip ends methodology - flowchart](doc/images/LGV_methodology-Delivery.png "LGV delivery parcel and grocery trip ends methodology - flowchart")